 The revolving credit facility allows for borrowings of up to \$300,000, which may be increased by the Company at any time until maturity to \$600,000.
 The credit facility bears interest at a variable rate equal to (a) a rate based on LIBOR or (b) an alternate base rate (the highest of (i) the Prime Rate for such day, (ii) the sum of the Federal Funds Effective Rate for such day plus 0.50% and (iii) the Eurocurrency Rate for a one month Interest Period on such day for dollars plus 1.0%), plus an applicable percentage in each case determined by the Company's leverage ratio.
 The credit facility is guaranteed by certain subsidiaries of the Company.
 The credit facility is subject to various financial covenants that require the Company to maintain certain financial ratios as defined in the agreement.
-As of September 30, 2016, the Company was in compliance with all such covenants.
-The revolving loan terminates February 20, 2020 and at September 30, 2016, there was no outstanding revolving loan balance.
+As of December 31, 2016, the Company was in compliance with all such covenants.
+The revolving loan terminates February 20, 2020 and at December 31, 2016, there was a \$50,000 outstanding revolving loan balance, which was borrowed on December 12, 2016.
+There was no outstanding balance at June 30, 2016.